 What Is Brand Identity?

-Similarly, the unique aspect that distinguishes one brand from another is its brand identity.
+Similarly, the unique aspect that distinguishes one brand from another is its identity.
 Although the terms “branding” and “brand image” often describe a business’s identity, some minor differences lie between them.

 What Is a Brand Style Guide?

-Essentially, the brand guidelines contain elements of brand colours, multiple brand fonts, brand palette, brand style, and the brand story.
-It also tells the brand how it should use its brand identity to appeal to its target audience and create a unique perspective in their minds about the organisation.
+The brand identity guidelines encapsulate elements such as brand colours, multiple brand fonts, brand palette, brand style, and brand story.
+The brand style guide also tells the brand how it should use its business identity to appeal to its target audience and create a unique perspective in their minds about the organisation.

 Each brand has its style guide, which it should follow.
 It contains both the voice and the brand elements that define what the company is and what it follows.

-How To Create The Brand Identity?
+How To Create A Brand Identity?

 Before creating an identity design for the company, it is crucial to understand and visualise your brand story and know it.
 The most important part of combining the elements that make a brand’s tone is staying true to the brand’s motto and voice and understanding a few critical factors.